-The bathroom receives a lot of attention when home safety for seniors is discussed (see our article on Bathroom Safety for Seniors); however, bedroom safety for the older adult should also be discussed as the bedroom is another common place for falls.
+The bathroom receives a lot of attention when home safety for older adults is discussed (see our article on Bathroom Safety for Older Adults); however, bedroom safety for the older adult should also be discussed as the bedroom is another common place for falls.

 The most common bedroom safety hazards are furniture since bedrooms tend to have a lot of furniture for a small space.
 Additionally, as we get older, the need to go to the bathroom during the night increases which also increases the risk of falls.

 Here are some tips to help make the bedroom safer for the person in your care:

 - Getting in and out of bed can be difficult if the older adult in your care is unsteady as there is usually nothing secure and safe to hold onto beside the bed.
 If bed transfers or repositioning in bed is a concern, then consult with a health care professional to determine if adaptive devices such as floor to ceiling poles or bed rails that attach to to the bed are appropriate measures to maximize safety.